 - Do you ‘have to’ prepare a 5-course gourmet meal?
 Or is a potluck good enough?

 - Do you ‘have to’ bake ten different kinds of cookies, or is one enough to create a lasting memory?

 - Do you ‘have to’ drive to the mall for a picture with Santa, or pick out a real tree (Or whatever other holiday ‘supposed-to’ you grew up with….)

 - Do you ‘have to’ attend every party you’re invited to?

 Being more present in the things that you deem important, is far superior than doing ALL THE THINGS but being stressed, overwhelmed and mentally scattered.
 Quality over quantity.

 Remember, less is more.
 Be willing to let go of the less important to create more room for what is most important during the holidays.
-For more inspiration to create a simpler holiday season this year, check out Simplify the Holidays.

 Free Decluttering Chart!